 (f) a certificate or other document evidencing the successful completion of an approved first aid training course.

-[Regulation 6C inserted in Gazette 6 Jan 2012 p.
+[Regulation 6C inserted: Gazette 6 Jan 2012 p.
 6.]

 6D.
 Application for approval

 (1) An individual may apply to the CEO for approval to act in place of an individual who holds a licence (an approval to act).